2,4,5-Trimethoxyphenethylamine: Pharmacology

 2C-O has been found to act as full agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 However, it showed more than two orders of magnitude lower potency in activating the serotonin 5-HT_{2A} receptor than 2C-B and 2C-I. On the other hand, 2C-O was similar in potency to mescaline as a serotonin 5-HT_{2A} receptor agonist, with EC_{50} values of 195 nM and 646 nM in terms of G_{q} signaling, respectively.
 The drug also showed higher efficacy than mescaline as a serotonin 5-HT_{2A} receptor agonist (E_{max} = 96–100% vs. 33–74%, respectively).

 It has been said in the past that it is unclear whether the apparent inactivity of 2C-O is due to strong metabolism or low affinity and/or efficacy at the serotonin 5-HT_{2A} receptor.
 However, an in-vitro study using rabbit liver tissue found that 2C-O was deaminated 25% alone and 25% with the monoamine oxidase inhibitor (MAOI) semicarbazide after 1 hour whereas mescaline was deaminated 60% alone and 0% with semicarbazide after 1 hour.
 These findings suggest that 2C-O may be less susceptible to metabolism by monoamine oxidase (MAO) than mescaline.
 Moreover, it is now known that 2C-O shows far lower potency as a serotonin 5-HT_{2A} receptor agonist than other 2C drugs.

 Although 2C-O and certain derivatives such as 2C-O-4 appear to be inactive or of low potency in humans, 2C-O derivatives show potent serotonin 5-HT_{2A} receptor agonism in vitro, and the amphetamine (α-methyl) analogue TMA-2, as well as derivatives like MEM, are potent psychedelics.

 Chemistry

 2C-O, also known as 2,4,5-trimethoxyphenethylamine (2,4,5-TMPEA), is a substituted phenethylamine and 2C derivative.

 Synthesis

 The chemical synthesis of 2C-O has been described.

 Analogues

 Notable positional isomers of 2C-O (2,4,5-TMPEA) include mescaline (3,4,5-TMPEA) and Ψ-2C-O (2,4,6-TMPEA).

 Derivatives

 A variety of derivatives of 2C-O, named 2C-O-2 (4-ethoxy-2,5-dimethoxyphenethylamine) through 2C-O-27, have been developed and studied.
-One notable derivative is 2C-O-4 (4-isopropoxy-2,5-dimethoxyphenethylamine).
+A couple of notable derivatives are 2C-O-4 (4-isopropoxy-2,5-dimethoxyphenethylamine) and 2C-O-22 (4-ethoxy-2,5-dimethoxyphenethylamine).

 25O-NBOMe is the N-(2-methoxybenzyl)- (NBOMe) derivative of 2C-O. It is far more potent as a serotonin 5-HT_{2} receptor agonist than 2C-O.

 The tetramethoxyphenethylamines TeMPEA-1 (2,3,4,5-TeMPEA) and TeMPEA-3 (2,3,5,6-TeMPEA) as well as pentamethoxyphenethylamine (PeMPEA) are derivatives of 2C-O.